 Times Higher Education reported in 2013 that Ireland ranked at the bottom of 30 countries behind Portugal for the value of business funding of academic research.

-The JRC report noted:
+The 2016 JRC report noted:

 The weakness of the Irish R&I (research and investment) system in terms of low degree of collaboration between business-academia has been recurrently highlighted in recent years.
 The Enterprise 2025 background report points out that despite some progress being made, there is still evidence of the considerable challenge faced in stimulating increased interaction and collaboration between SMEs and the range of research infrastructures available throughout the country. [ ] Looking at the input side, the level of business enterprise funding of public R&D as a percentage of GDP was 0.007% in 2013 (Eurostat data), one of the lowest in the EU-28 and much lower than the EU average of 0.05% (2012).
 This value is even more striking if compared with innovation leaders like Germany (0.114%) or Finland (0.065%) or other strong innovators like the Netherlands (0.088%) or Belgium (0.072%).
 Another figure provided by OECD shows that the percentage of HERD (higher education R&D) funded by indigenous industry has dropped from in 5.3% in 2000 to a very low 1.6% in 2013.

-Over half of Ireland's 25-34 population are third level graduates compared with about 30% in Germany but the combination of a dual education/wokplace system combined with a strong focus on innovation, has made the latter one of the world's leading industrial powers.
+Over half of Ireland's 25-34 population are third level graduates compared with about 30% in Germany but the combination of a dual education/workplace system combined with a strong focus on innovation has maintained the latter as one of the world's leading industrial powers.

 Ireland has high spending on training and further education but the outcomes, where they can be evaluated, are not good.

 Ireland's native language is destined to become as quaint as Aramaic, and since at least the 1980s, lip service has been paid to the need to improve foreign language competence.